 Become a Grub Instructor

-3) Experience in the publishing world (if relevant) You need not have published a full-length work to be considered for an instructor position.
-To Apply to Be a Grub Instructor: Fill out this application form.
-We interview potential new instructors based on our curriculum needs and availability term to term.
-If you don't hear back from us immediately, it doesn't mean we're not interested!
+To apply to become a Grub instructor, fill out this application form.
+In the application, you can specify whether you would like to lead multi-week courses, one-day workshops, online classes, and/or teen programs.
+We interview potential new instructors based on fit, curriculum needs, and availability term to term.
+If you don't hear back from us immediately, it doesn't mean we're not interested.